Data management and privacy practices for DocuSign eSignature

 DocuSign provides a feature in DocuSign eSignature, when enabled, that allows customer administrators to redact personal data from the audit log as part of the purge process.
 More information on the Redact Personal Data feature can be found in the DocuSign Support pages.

-The segmentation and systematic encryption (and key escrow management) employed by DocuSign doesn’t allow DocuSign personnel to view or read eDocuments sent through DocuSign eSignature for electronic signature.
-Only select DocuSign employees (based on role/responsibility) with a demonstrated need to know have access to transactional data surrounding the envelopes.
-These employees can’t generate or extract reports on the data.
+The segmentation and systematic encryption (and key escrow management) employed by DocuSign doesn’t allow DocuSign personnel to view or read eDocument content sent through DocuSign eSignature for electronic signature.
+In accordance with DocuSign’s Acceptable use Policy, only select DocuSign personnel (based on role/responsibility) with a demonstrated need to know have access to transactional data surrounding the envelopes.

 Such transactional data includes: